ghialazaro/Cybersecurity-Bootcamp-PROJECT1/README.md

 ![image](https://user-images.githubusercontent.com/84385348/119247555-d3246680-bbcd-11eb-9e9a-e63a47fdca83.png)

-- Copy the _____ file to _____.
-- Update the _____ file to include...
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
--
-To make Ansible run the playbook on the web servers, update the /etc/ansible/hosts file:
+11. To make Ansible run the playbook on the web servers, update the /etc/ansible/hosts file.
- 1) Uncomment the [webserservers] header line.
+    Uncomment the [webserservers] header line.
- 2) Add the internal IP address of each webserver under the [webservers] and add the python line beside each IP.
+    Add the internal IP address of each webserver under the [webservers] and add the python line beside each IP.
     For example:
     ~~~
     [webservers]